johnnyy5929/apcsa-freedom-project/tool/learning-log.md

 ![](Screenshot_15-3-2026_95744_docs.google.com.jpeg)
 ![](Screenshot_15-3-2026_95739_docs.google.com.jpeg)

 So I learned how to combine more sprites and make it so they all control from one keyboard.
 I also made it so there are blocks that, when you crash into them, stop you.
-My next goal is to make it so the map bigger and so that there is a race that goes on in the game.
+My next goal is to make the map bigger so that there is a race that goes on in the game.
 This is what I did for this week's learning log.

 ### 3/23/2026